matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 statements are bad.
 ```

-The problem is, though, that most problem statements are bad.
+The problem, though, is that most problem statements are bad.
 And
 they are bad in particular ways.